 Cleco Energy Efficiency Programs For Your Home

 Cleco offers programs tailored to your home-energy needs.
-Cleco residential customers can also receive cash incentives and rebates to help improve the efficiency of their home.
+Cleco residential customers can receive financial incentives through approved contractors and direct rebates to help improve the efficiency of their home.

 In houses with forced-air heating and cooling systems, ducts are used to distribute conditioned air throughout the house.
 In a typical house, however, about 20 to 30 percent of the air that moves through the duct system is lost due to leaks, holes, and poorly connected ducts.